ronifernando/RulesofSurvivalfullscreen/README.md

 # RulesofSurvivalfullscreen

+* Compile this source code using visual studio

-Open Rules of Survival Client First before run this program
+* Open Rules of Survival Client and then run this program

-Press F10 to close ROS Client and this program
+* Press F10 to close ROS Client and this program

 ![SS](https://raw.githubusercontent.com/ronifernando/RulesofSurvivalfullscreen/master/Capture.PNG)